ixvu/w4111_wiki/Query-proc.md

 Two Big Ideas:

 1. Cost Estimator
-  + “predict” cost of query from statistics
+  + “Predict” cost of query from statistics
   + Includes CPU, disk, memory,etc (can get sophisticated!)
 It’s an art

 2. Plan Space
-   + avoid cross product
+   + Avoid cross product
-   + push selections & projections to leaves as much as possible
+   + Push selections & projections to leaves as much as possible
-   + only join ordering remaining
+   + Only join ordering remaining
    + Try to reduce the possible trees to one that is manageable.

 ### 1. Cost estimation
 Given an operate, input and statistics, we should be able to estimate the cost
-- estimate cost for each operator
+- Estimate cost for each operator
   - depends on input cardinalities (# tuples)  and data structure you have
-- estimate output size for each operator
+- Estimate output size for each operator
   - need to call estimate() on inputs!
   - use selectivity. assume attributes are independent